redstrate/redstrate.com/content/links.md

 # Incoming

-If you want to link back to my website, you can use one of the two buttons below.
-You have an option depending on your website's color scheme :-)
+Please host these images yourself.
+I have two options depending on your preference:

 | Type | Preview | HTML |
 | -----|---------|--------|